 Born and raised in Saint Charles, MO, Maddie graduated from Lindenwood University, May 2020, earning a Bachelors of Fine Arts with an emphasis in ballet.
 Her training in ballet, pointe, jazz and tap primarily came from Dance Connection PAC from the age of five to her highschool graduation.
 In her junior year of highschool, Maddie began to further her ballet training at The Saint Louis Ballet School, where she trained under Lisa Wolsberger, Lori Wilson and CiCi Houston.
 She also received the opportunity to perform in a few of Gen Horiuchi’s professional ballets.
 At Lindenwood, Maddie choreographed a few of her own pieces as well as performed in the dance program’s Fall, Winter and Spring dance concerts.
 She has performed works choreographed mainly by Janet Strzelec, Tricia Zweier, Tracy Dupre and Amy Gammon, in addition to guest choreographers Kate Harpootlian, Nick and Zack Betty-Neagle and Frankie Baron.
-This past year, Maddie danced alongside The Big Muddy Dance Company as a Convergence Trainee under Dustin Crumbaugh and Brian Enos.
+Maddie has previously danced alongside The Big Muddy Dance Company as a Convergence Trainee under Dustin Crumbaugh and Brian Enos.
 While in this program, she trained under several of The Big Muddy Company dancers and performed in their show Lemp Legends, The Big Muddy Gala and two festivals: Dance Fest and The Spread Ari’s Light Foundation.
+Maddie joined MADCO's second company for the 2021-2022 season.
 At the age of 15, Maddie received her first teaching job as a student teacher at Dance Connection PAC.
 She now holds a Master Teacher position and has been educating the students at DCPAC in ballet and tap.
-This is Maddie’s first season with The Modern American Dance Company as a second company member.
+This is Maddie’s first season with The Modern American Dance Company as a main company member.